 Fractional Laser

-Consultations offered at our three convenient locations in Buena Park, Cupertino and Fullerton, CA
+Consultations offered at our two convenient locations in Buena Park and Cupertino, CA

 Fractional lasers are non-invasive lasers used to treat a wide variety of skin issues such as scars, wrinkles, age spots, hyperpigmentation, and more.
 This type of laser skin resurfacing emits smaller units of light, so they target only 25 to 40% of the treatment area at a time.
 This method allows the surrounding unaffected skin to boost the production of collagen, connective proteins in the skin that provide elasticity and youthfulness.
 With fractional laser sessions, patients can expect to see a noticeable difference in the quality of their skin and a reduction in blemishes.